Siddharthsinghkumar/linux-system-recovery/README.md

 - **Shell Scripting & Automation**
   - (Optionally) Created a small `safe_resize_home.sh` that mounts partitions, copies `/home`, and updates `/etc/fstab` automatically—showing that I can turn manual steps into reproducible automation.

 ---

-## TL;DR

-**Yes, you should share this story as a technical write-up**, because:

-- It proves you can troubleshoot a complete system fail—something rare in most student portfolios.
-- Recruiters and DevOps engineers will immediately see that you know GRUB, partitions, `fstab`, Live USB recovery, and package repair.
-- It ties together your AI/Flux 1 Dev work with **real** Linux administration skills—demonstrating that you can manage everything from user‐level container workflows down to OS-level recovery.

----